1. Introduction

 How our objectives will be met

-Work with the Business Support Team to fully understand our local businesses and their capability and capacity to supply.
+Work with the internal service teams to fully understand our local businesses and their capability and capacity to supply and innovative products and services available

 10. Appendix 2 - Corporate Procurement Unit Net-Zero Roadmap